anhtuta/chat-app/docker/DOCKER.md

 Ref: Cursor AI

+All commands should be run in the root folder

 ## Prerequisites

 - Docker Engine 20.10+
 - Docker Compose 2.0+

 ## Quick Start

-Run following commands in the root folder

 1. **Copy environment file (optional):**